Trade Stock Indices

 Stock Line Chart

-Stock Indices line chart draws a continuous line from one closing price to the next closing price and this then depicts the movement of price of a specific stock indices instrument over a period of time on the chart.
+Stock Indices line chart draws a continuous line from one closing price to the next closing price and this then depicts the movement of price of a specific indices instrument over a period of time on the chart.

-Stock Indices line charts do not provide stock traders with a lot of details and information about price movement and the only information plotted by this line chart is of where the price closed for a specific time-frame period.
+Stock Indices line charts do not provide stock traders with a lot of details and information about price movement and the only information plotted by this line chart is of where the price closed for a specific time frame period.

-The line chart can be used to interpret trends based on the direction of the stock indices line chart movement.
+The line chart can be used to interpret trends based on the direction of the indices line chart movement.

 Stock Indices Bar Chart